 Another negative consequence of moral injury, which is very common in women, is a lack of self-esteem.
-When a woman can no longer be sure of herself or where she stands morally, and especially if she turns to drugs and alcohol to try and get through it, then she can start to think that she is worthless or that there is no help to be found out there, and this can lead to serious self-esteem issues.
+When a woman can no longer be sure of herself or where she stands morally, she might turn to drugs and alcohol to try and get through.
+This can lead her to think she is worthless or that there is no help to be found out there, and this can lead to serious self-esteem issues.
 The good news is that our therapists can work with such women to show them that they are valued human beings even if they have been through the trauma of moral injury and drug addiction.

 Unfortunately, many women who suffer a moral injury end up turning to drugs and/or alcohol to help them get through their experiences.
 Of course, this is a highly destructive course of action to take, and one which only serves to make matters worse in the long term.

 Many women turn to drugs to block out the experience so they can get some respite from turning it over and over in their minds.
-Before they know it, they have developed an addiction, and of course, once the addiction is in full swing, they may need to engage in further transgressive behaviors which go against their core beliefs and values, which tend only to make life worse for them.
+Before they know it, they have developed an addiction, and of course, once the addiction is in full swing, they may need to engage in further transgressive behaviors which go against their core beliefs and values, which tend to only make life worse.